 - Pension Credit take-up – to mitigate the effects of the changes to Winter Fuel payment eligibility

-- Ongoing Cost of Living Crisis – regularly sharing our cost of living dashboards with key partners to demonstrate the impact of the crisis affecting people in Somerset
+- Cost of living issues – regularly sharing our cost of living dashboards with key partners to demonstrate the impact of the crisis affecting people in Somerset

 - Scams awareness – to raise awareness of new scams and what to do if you’re worried